The National Weather Service has announced hazardous weather outlook for the North Bay.

-Residents in areas with a history of flooding are advised to monitor creek levels.
+Residents in areas with a history of flooding are advised to monitor creek and tide levels.
 Move vehicles to higher ground, especially in flood-prone areas.
 Move items stored in low-lying areas, such as basements or other areas that have flooded in the past.

 Commuters who travel in areas with a history of flooding are advised to monitor high tides.
 Check www.mvtraffic.org prior to your trip to anticipate traffic conditions.
 Road closures are often posted by the Mill Valley Police Department on Twitter.